The Easy Homestead

 6. Hoof Trimmers

 Last but not least you will need hoof trimmers.
-We bought THESE off of Amazon.
+We bought THESE Shears off of Amazon.
 They work super duper great!

 You will need to trim your goat’s hooves at least 4 times a year, if not more.
 Here is a great tutorial on hoof trimming.